 During the course of your project and throughout the review and publishing phase, you may choose to submit an article based on your research to an open access publication.
 Depending on the publication, you may be subject to an Article Processing Charge (APC).
 APC rates vary but are usually within the range of £300 and £3000.
 Open access publications usually list their APC rates on their websites.

 Where possible, you should include an estimate for any APC in your funding application, since NIHR expects that APCs will be covered by the funding award.
 Further information can be found in the NIHR Open Access Policy.

 Any large costs should be further detailed with a breakdown of constituent parts or a timescale profile of the costs.
 Meetings to share best practice, training events and events to disseminate research findings must be run at the lowest possible cost with minimal catering.
 ‘Conferences’ which are described as such are not eligible for funding.

 Indirect costs will be charged in proportion to the amount of research staff effort requested on the award.
-They comprise:

 - General office and basic laboratory consumables